It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Sheldon on The Big Bang Theory experienced this after Leonard's and his apartment was robbed.
 However, in keeping with the light 'n' happy, nerdy tone of the show, he and Howard designed a security system equipped with a taser-fitted fishing net.
 Needless to say, it didn't end well.

 - It happens again in the fourth season, only instead of a break-in, someone hacked Sheldon's World of Warcraft account.

-- One Calvin and Hobbes story had burglars break into Calvin's house and steal the TV and some jewelry.
-Calvin's parents were traumatized by the breach of security, but Calvin was (once he had ensured that Hobbes was safe) mostly just annoyed about lack of TV.
+- One Calvin and Hobbes story had burglars break into Calvin's house and steal the TV and some jewelry while they were out of town.
+Calvin's parents were traumatized by the breach of security, but Calvin was (once he had ensured that Hobbes was safe) mostly just annoyed about the lack of TV.

 - Doug, in the episode where Doug's bike gets stolen.